fluxninja/aperture/docs/content/use-cases/managing-quotas/client-side-rate-limiting.md

 This policy is based on the
 [Quota Scheduler](/reference/blueprints/quota-scheduling/base.md#policy-quota-scheduler)
 blueprint.
-It utilizes a quota scheduler to regulate the control point **`some-external-api`**, which represents all outgoing requests made to an external API from services within a distributed application.
+It uses a quota scheduler to regulate the control point **`some-external-api`**, which represents all outgoing requests made to an external API from services within a distributed application.
 The rate limit is applied per **`api_key`** label.
 The rate limiter interval is set to **`1`**